-Total revenues were up \$5,364,611 and expenses were up \$9,854,723.
+Total revenues decreased \$847,710 and expenses increased \$5,214,187.
 Key elements relative of these changes are:

-Revenues related to operating grants were up \$877,143 because of law enforcements grants while capital grants were up \$2,144,557 because of grants for the airport development.
-Charges for services were up \$686,496 primarily because building permits and development fees were up \$530,010 and airport fuel sales were \$169,489.
-Additionally, property tax collections were up by \$3,939,798 related to growth within the County and other taxes were down by \$2,017,390 because the local option special tax for transportation lapsed during the year.
+Revenues related to operating grants decreased \$645,887 because of the law enforcement grants in the prior fiscal year while capital grants decreased \$759,066 because of grants for the airport development in the prior fiscal year.
+Charges for services increased \$219,048 primarily because register of deeds fees were up \$205,687.
+Additionally, the increase in property taxes of \$3,649,757 related to growth within the County while other taxes decreased by \$4,611,166 because the local option special purpose tax for transportation lapsed at the beginning of the fiscal year.
+The increase of \$1,574,322 in miscellaneous income related to an increase in interest income due to higher interest rates.